 The club is part of the school’s ambitious plans to expand its fields of study and engage pupils in a broad range of real life experiences beyond the curriculum.
 Since September, club members have pondered investment terminology; considered the ethics of investing in different sectors such as pharmaceuticals, oil and food production; explored the mysteries of the Financial Times; and experimented with different forms of statistical analysis.

 “In a world where there is much talk of preparation, we are engaging pupils with authentic learning experiences in a safe and controlled environment; nothing quite so much tests your principles as backing them in a competitive market.
 The club introduces the children to a variety of complex multi-layered problem-solving experiences, building their competencies, their confidence and their understanding of the wider world,” said Cliff Canning, Headmaster, Hampshire Collegiate School.

 Rachel Brooks, Partner at Thrings, added: “Thrings is very pleased to be supporting Hampshire Collegiate Prep School in what is an exciting and truly innovative initiative.
 One of the main aims of this project is to create an enjoyable and positive outcome for the pupils, who by gaining knowledge, skills and experience of the financial services industry, will hopefully be looked on more favourably by prospective employers when the time comes for them to leave full-time education and enter the world of work.”

-The Club’s adviser, Simon, spent 25 years working in the financial sector.
-He was a government bond dealer and trader before becoming a fund manager.
-Simon was Head of Portfolio Implementation at Skandia, at the time when it was the UK’s largest holder of mutual funds, overseeing investments worth over £1bn.
+The Club’s adviser, Simon Brooks, spent 25 years working in the financial sector.
+He was a government bond dealer and trader before becoming a fund manager, and was also Head of Portfolio Implementation at Skandia at the time when it was the UK’s largest holder of mutual funds.